leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How do I find out my results from the GLSC clinic?
 - Will the nurses or doctors call me regarding my GLSC status?
 - Will my GLSC visit results be mailed to me?

-## intent: vidcon-condition-miscellaneous
-- What is Vidcon?
-- What is video consultation?
-- Why am I given a video consultation appointment?
-- What does a Vidcon provide?
-- Can I get MC for attending video consultation?
-- How do I get a MC for attending video consultation?
-- What does Vidcon mean?
-- How do I pay for video consultation?
-- Do I need to pay for video consultation?

 ## intent: vidcon-condition-miscellaneous_55
 - What is the benefit of Vidcon?